 In 1913, R&O were incorporated with a number of other steamship enterprises into the Canada Steamship Lines Limited which still trades.

 - Richter & Co., Napoli

 - Ediz.
 Artistica RICHTER & Co.
 NAPOLI

 Richter & Co was established in 1842 by a Swiss printer, to produce chromolithographs in Naples.
 After the unification of Italy, Richter became a supplier to the royal household, specializing in several areas including the printing of bank notes.
 Around the turn of the century the young artist Mario Borgoni started doing graphic work for the company.
 By the end of the 19th century Richter was printing promotional items for commercial ventures.
 Some clients were hotels and soon Richter was designing and printing all sorts of paper items for the burgeoning Italian hotel industry including photographic postcards promoting them.
 The first hotel labels were issued in 1900.
 By 1906 Mario Borgoni had become Richter’s artistic director and the company was managing the graphic image of hotels all over Italy.
 Borgoni’s Liberty style as applied by him to hotel labels established a trend that reigned supreme until the advent of the Deco style.
 It meant success for Richter & Co who were soon selling their design to hotels in most European countries, North Africa and the Middle East, the Far East, and even the Americas.
 Richter’s work for Egyptian hotels is particularly noteworthy.
-He produced the card illustrating the entry for Giuseppe and Lucia Morgano.
+He produced the card illustrating the directory entries for Giuseppe and Lucia Morgano and Hotel de Napoli.

 Ernesto Richter, Rome

 - E. Richter – V. S. Giovanni 85 – Roma.